chrisprasanna/RoboAnkle_DeepLearning/README.md

 [comment]:<>  (Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.)

+## Future Work

+This deep learning pipeline is currently being expanded to train deep neural network models that characterize multiple input, multiple output (MIMO) robotic prosthesis systems, specifically for the [COBRA system](https://github.com/ajanders/cobra-knee).
+This is in contrast to the previously developed models that have multiple inputs from wearable sensors and only a single output (i.e., prosthetic ankle torque).
+Training accurate MIMO system models using deep learning enables us to run forward simulations (i.e., rollouts).
+In other words, we can simulate the response of the system to arbitrary inputs at various initial states.
+This tool would allow us to test and tune various prosthesis control methods and configurations prior to implementation.
+In addition, it also provides a means for experimentation and exploration of control actions without risking the safety of the prosthesis user.

 ## Credits

 - Patrick J Mineault & The Good Research Code Handbook Community (2021).
-The Good Research Code Handbook.
+[The Good Research Code Handbook](https://goodresearch.dev/index.html).
 Zenodo. [doi:10.5281/zenodo.5796873](doi:10.5281/zenodo.5796873)

 - Anthony Anderson.
 "COBRA-DeepLearning-2.0".
 (2022).

 - Takuya Akiba, Shotaro Sano, Toshihiko Yanase, Takeru Ohta,and Masanori Koyama.
 2019.
-Optuna: A Next-generation Hyperparameter Optimization Framework.
+[Optuna: A Next-generation Hyperparameter Optimization Framework](https://arxiv.org/abs/1907.10902).
 In KDD.

-- Yao Qin, Dongjin Song, Haifeng Chen, Wei Cheng, Guofei Jiang, Garrison W. Cottrell. ["A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction"](https://arxiv.org/pdf/1704.02971.pdf). arXiv preprint arXiv:1704.02971 (2017).
+- Yao Qin, Dongjin Song, Haifeng Chen, Wei Cheng, Guofei Jiang, Garrison W. Cottrell.
+[A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction](https://arxiv.org/pdf/1704.02971.pdf). arXiv preprint arXiv:1704.02971 (2017).

 - Zhenye-Na. ["PyTorch Implementation of DA-RNN"](http://www.google.fr/  "Named link title").
 (2018).